How do I become a Friend of the Farm and what do Friends get?

 May I bring food or picnic on the property?

-Friends of the Farm are welcome to picnic at the Farm during daylight hours.
+Friends of the Farm are welcome to picnic at the Farm until 2pm.
 Feel free to bring your own food, but no alcohol, please.

 Are you handicap-accessible?